lohith2/DOCUAI/README.md

 🚀 Quick Start
 1️⃣ Create Resources

-S3 bucket – to store uploaded documents.
+- S3 bucket – to store uploaded documents

-Lambda function – runtime: Python 3.10+
+- Lambda function – runtime: Python 3.10+

-API Gateway – with POST endpoint integrated with Lambda.
+- API Gateway – with POST endpoint integrated with Lambda

-IAM Role – attach Textract, S3, Bedrock, and CloudWatch policies.
+- IAM Role – attach Textract, S3, Bedrock, and CloudWatch policies

 2️⃣ Set Lambda Environment

-Make sure your Lambda has:
+- Make sure your Lambda has:

 AWS_REGION=us-west-2

 3️⃣ Deploy the Lambda Code

-Paste the lambda_handler and ask_question_bedrock functions into your Lambda console.
+- Paste the lambda_handler and ask_question_bedrock functions into your Lambda console.

 Your lambda_handler entry point will:

-Accept the payload from API Gateway,
+- Accept the payload from API Gateway

-Upload the file to S3,
+- Upload the file to S3

-Extract text using Textract,
+- Extract text using Textract

-Query Bedrock Llama 3 for an answer.
+- Query Bedrock Llama 3 for an answer

 📜 License